cainam/home-cluster-deployment/README.md

 - var/images: split build script snippet so multiple required images can be used (e.g. traefik has go and nodejs, so run a part on go builder, another on nodejs builder), but: how to handle data like libc which is already there, image would blow up with simple COPY-from instruction
 - with podman 5.8: change k8s-1-int from boltDB to sqlite: podman system migrate --database-backend sqlite
 - try to create modules for Ansible: kustom, gateway, dependencies, upgrades (e.g. postgresql), code (infopage/auth-operator)
+- check to use different /etc/portage between builder deploys and image-root deploys
 - standard: PullPolicy Always, but this would block pod creation if registry is unavailable.
 Solution: set Always as standard, but run an operator to check for failures and correct the deployment, first code at roles/deploy/files/curator/curator.py
 - traefik dashboard not accessible, webui is not compiled, yarn build:prod is missing in build, issue with command yarn build:prod, yarn install needs to run (maybe as very first?" to pull rollup musl
 - regression tests: implement continuous testing of the features to detect regressions

-- mosquitto: replace password_file by password-file plugin and deactivate websocket